-Although the Giallorossi offered little going forward, they arguably deserved the three points for the way they kept Udinese, who started the day in ninth place, at arm’s length.
+Although the Giallorossi offered little going forward, they arguably deserved the three points for the way they kept Udinese, which started the day in ninth place, at arm’s length.

-Indeed, Udinese’s best chances came as they searched for a swift equaliser.
+Indeed, Udinese’s best chances came as the club searched for a swift equalizer.

 Two minutes after the opener, some fine work by Silvan Widmer presented a chance for Antonio Di Natale but his shot was superbly blocked by Astori.